Rian8337/osu-droid-spectator/README.md

 ## Running the program

+To run the program, you need [Node.js](https://nodejs.org) version 16 or later.
+The latest LTS release is recommended.

-To run the program, install all dependencies with `npm i` and run `npm run compile-ts` to transpile TypeScript files to JavaScript.
-After that, open `index.html` in your browser.
+Install all dependencies with `npm i` and run `npm run compile-ts`.
+After that, open `index.html` in your browser of choice.